Karate Classes In Enfield Highway

-Karate may be defined as a weapon-less method of self defence.
-It consists of dynamic offensive and defensive tactics making use of every part of the body to their highest possible advantage.
-It’s an empty handed martial art which has been built to fend off armed opponents.
+Karate could be considered a weapon free means of self defence.
+It incorporates powerful offensive and defensive procedures using every part of the body to their highest possible advantage.
+It is an empty handed martial art that was built to defend against armed opponents.

 Physical fitness, willpower, development of good character are some of the benefits of training Karate, you gain physical fitness through volatile activity and aerobic and anaerobic exercise, control through drills and repetition of movements, and cultivate excellent character as a result of following instructions and practising with humility.

 Giving Karate classes in Enfield Highway intended for individuals from all walks of life both male and female.
 We offer lessons for people from beginner level all the way through to experienced Karate practitioners.
 Our Karate pupils can be male or female, young or old, we will work with individuals from all walks of life, regardless of their sex or age group.